 - Paddle Boards: For obvious fun related reasons

 Our Catamaran tour consisted of 18 guests and 3 crew members.
-As previously mentioned, the guests aboard the Powerplay Catamaran were usually couples/relatively calm individuals only.
-For our trip at least, this wasn’t really the case.
+As previously mentioned, the guests aboard the Powerplay are usually couples/calm individuals.
+For our trip at least, this wasn’t the case.
 The couple part I mean.
-In fact, we were the only couple on board, so don’t worry about third-wheeling!
-We were quite a diverse bunch.
+We were actually the only couple on board, so don’t worry about third-wheeling!
+We had quite a diverse bunch.
 There were a few siblings, a few solo female travellers, a group of friends, and a family (no young children though).